OOPSpam/blog/_posts/2022-02-25-spam-protection-for-wpforms.md

 WPForms comes with the following built-in anti-spam techniques:

 - Token-based spam protection (available in Lite)
-- reCaptcha (available in Lite)
+- reCAPTCHA (available in Lite)
 - hCaptcha (available in Lite)
-- Custom captcha (available only in Pro)
+- Custom CAPTCHA (available only in Pro)

 ## Token-based spam protection